section-engineering-education/engineering-education/articles/react-native-razorpay/index.md

 If you'd like to learn more about Razorpay, read [this blog post](https://razorpay.com/blog/best-payment-gateway-india/).

 ### Goals
-By the end of this tutorial, you'll know:
+By the end of this tutorial, you will know:

 - The steps required to initiate and complete a Razorpay transaction.